 - 2 – 3 thin slices hot pepper

 - ½ tsp black pepper

-- 1 sm bell pepper, optional
+- ½ sm bell pepper (optional)

 To remove excess salt from the fish, cover with water and boil for about 10 minutes over med-high heat.
 Drain water and repeat process.
 After the 2nd boil, let the fish sit in cold water for about 5 minutes before handling.
 If using bone-in saltfish.
 Remove skin and large bones before flaking fish.
 Use a fork to flake the fish.

-If you are lucky enough to get fresh ackee.
-To cook ackee add to water with saltfish during last 7 minutes of cooking.
-The ackee color will change from light to dark yellow.
-When cooked ackee will pierce easily with a fork and may begin to fall apart in the water.
-Use a slotted spoon to remove the ackee from the water.
+To cook the Acker, add to water with saltfish during the last 7 minutes of cooking.
+The ackee color will darken slightly as it cooks.
+Use a steamer basket or strainer if available.
+Otherwise, use a slotted spoon to remove the ackee from the water.